codyrwirth/mlb-test/README.md

 2) And click on a team button or name, to render a list of all the players on the team and the team name

-3) Unit tests were added, run `yarn test` to run tests to ensure that components are rendering properly
+3) Unit tests were added, run `yarn test` to run tests to ensure that components are rendering properly as well as to ensure that other elements in the dom were rendering well also